appsmithorg/appsmith-docs/quick-start.md

 ## Docker

 Appsmith can be deployed locally or on your private instance using docker.
-To simplify installation, appsmith comes with an installation script that will download all of the necessary dependencies and help you configure appsmith.
+To simplify installation, appsmith comes with an installation script that will download all of the necessary dependencies and helps you in configuring the appsmith.

 **Supported Operating Systems**